thehung111/ViSearchSwiftSDK/README.md

 ```

- You can provide pagination parameters to control the paging of the image search results. by configuring the basic search parameters in `ViBaseSearchParams`.
-As the result is returned in a format of a list of images page by page, use `setLimit` to set the number of results per page, `setPage` to indicate the page number:
+ You can provide pagination parameters to control the paging of the image search results by configuring the basic search parameters in `ViBaseSearchParams`.
+As the result is returned in a format of a list of images page by page, use `limit` to set the number of results per page, `page` to indicate the page number:

 | Name | Type | Description |
 | ---- | ---- | ----------- |